 Bursitis Compensation Claims

 If you have suffered from bursitis and believe that your condition was caused by the negligence of your employer, you could be entitled to work accident compensation.
-Our team of specialist personal injury lawyers have helped thousands of people throughout the UK make successful claims for compensation for a wide range of injuries and illnesses, including bursitis.
+Specialist personal injury lawyers have helped thousands of people throughout the UK make successful claims for compensation for a wide range of injuries and illnesses, including bursitis.

-To find out if you have a valid claim, contact our solicitors today for a free case assessment.
+To find out if you have a valid claim, call 0800 678 1410 today for a free case assessment.
 This consultation is free and provided to you with no obligation to proceed.
-It gives our experts the opportunity to discuss the details of your case to determine if you may be eligible to pursue a personal injury claim.
+It gives you the opportunity to discuss the details of your case to determine if you may be eligible to pursue a personal injury claim.
 It is also a chance for you to ask any questions you may have, and receive some free legal advice.

-If you are eligible to make a claim, our solicitors will be happy to take your case on a no win no fee basis.
+If you are eligible to make a claim, your solicitor will be happy to take your case on a no win no fee basis.
 This means that making your bursitis compensation claim will never leave you out of pocket, even if your case is lost.

 What is bursitis?